-This command prompts you to create a password for the hdfs principal.
-Use a strong password because this principal provides superuser access to all of the files in HDFS.
+This command prompts you to create a password for the <superuser> principal.
+You should use a strong password because having access to this principal provides superuser access to all of the files in HDFS.

-To run commands as the hdfs superuser, you must obtain Kerberos credentials for the hdfs principal.
-To do so, run the following command and provide the password:
+2. To run commands as the HDFS superuser, you must obtain Kerberos credentials for the <superuser> principal.
+To do so, run the following command and provide the appropriate password when prompted.